Bill Clutter: Exonerations

 Clutter's investigation contributed to the release of Julie Rea from prison, who was convicted of the October 13, 1997 murder of her 10-year-old son, Joel.
 Rea told police that an intruder wearing a ski mask broke into their home and stabbed Joel.
-Facing the death penalty, Clutter was contacted in June of 2000 by Rea’s defense attorney prior to Rea’s indictment by a special prosecutor and suggested serial killer Tommy Lynn Sells fit her client’s description of the assailant.
+Facing the death penalty, Clutter was contacted in June 2000 by Rea’s defense attorney prior to Rea’s indictment by a special prosecutor and suggested serial killer Tommy Lynn Sells fit her client’s description of the assailant.
 To avoid the reforms that provided resources to indigent defendants like Rea, prosecutors announced they would not be seeking death, which deprived Rea of the Capital Litigation Trust Fund.
 The prosecution's case centered around the testimony of two bloodstain pattern spatter analysts who argued that a small stain of Joel's blood on Rea's clothing pointed to her as the assailant.
 The defense argued that they were transfer stains from struggling with the intruder.
 She was convicted of murder and sentenced to 65 years in prison.
 About a year after Rea's conviction, true crime author Diane Fanning published the book Through the Window about serial killer Tommy Lynn Sells.
 In his interviews with Fanning, Sells confessed to a murder that sounded strikingly similar to Joel's murder.
 An investigation by Clutter confirmed that the confession was genuine, convincing Texas Ranger John Allen to sign an affidavit in support of a petition for a new trial that was filed by the Center on Wrongful Convictions based at Northwestern Law School in Chicago.
 Rea was granted a retrial and acquitted on the basis of the new evidence.